swich11/item-sorter/README.md

 ### Teensy & End Effector
 Setup steps for teensy and end effector for UR5e:
 1. Attach end effector to UR5e connecting mount.
-2. Connect teensy to usb port on your machine.
+2. Connect teensy to usb port on your machine. (check teensy port defined correctly in [here](https://github.com/swich11/item-sorter/blob/readme_b/sorter_ws/src/teensy_pkg/teensy_pkg/util_arduino_node.py) for personal PC)
 3. Connect servo wires to UR5e using phoenix connectors and the custom mount.
 4. Connect UR5e desktop power/interface box to the teensy to complete the circuit for servo.